A Short History of Electronic Computers

 Since a computer can be anything that computes, in the early decades of the 1900s computers were often people.
 Sitting in huge rooms, scores of people worked at identical desks and, using mechanical adding machines and plenty of pencil and paper, computed the specifications for aviation technology during World War Two.

-The electronic era of computers began in the middle 1940s in the United States and the United Kingdom.
-The Colossus Mark II computer, built in the U.K. in 1944, was used to break German secret codes during World War Two.
+Then, during World War Two, the electronic era of computers accelerated in the United States and the United Kingdom.
+The Colossus Mark II computer, built in the U.K. in 1944, was used to break German secret codes during the war.
 The Colossus was the world’s first electronic, digital, programmable computer.
 Vacuum tubes, all 2,400 of them, were used to make its calculations.